IbrahimBioComp/dna_analysis/dna_analysis_explanation.md

 # DNA Sequence Analysis in Bioinformatics

-This guide will explain each part of the Python code used to analyze DNA sequences.
+This guide will explain each part of the Python code used to analyse DNA sequences.
 The code performs three main tasks: counting nucleotides, finding the reverse complement, and calculating the GC content of a DNA sequence.

 ## 1. Counting Nucleotides